middlestauthor/middlestauthor.github.io/contact.md

 cover-img: "/assets/img/potatoFlowersBG.png"
 ---

-Please feel free to contact me by e-mail at middlestauthor[at]gmail[dot]com or using the links below.
+Please feel free to contact me by e-mail at aghahus1[at]msu[dot]edu or using the links below.

 ## Physical address:
 Plant Biology Laboratories